opener-project/ned/README.md

 If you wanted to change the port numbers, please do so at the corresponding server_$lang.properties in the [EHU-DBpedia-Spotlight](https://github.com/opener-project/EHU-DBpedia-Spotlight) repository.
-Note that this will mean to re-install the mentioned repository.
+Note that you will also need to change the corresponding server_$lang.properties in `dbpedia-spotlight/conf/` directory.

 **Once you have a [DBpedia Spotlight Rest server running](https://github.com/opener-project/EHU-DBpedia-Spotlight)** you can send queries to it via the EHU-ned module as follows: